-The guiding teacher of the POC sangha is Spring Washam.
+The guiding teachers of the POC sangha are Arisika Rizak and Mushim Ikeda.
+The group was founded by Spring Washam.
 We are also blessed to have many other visiting teachers on a regular basis grace the sangha with their teachings.

-Spring Washam is a meditation and dharma teacher based in Oakland, California.
+Spring Washam is a meditation and dharma teacher based in Los Angeles, California.
 She has studied meditation and Buddhist philosophy since 1997 in various traditions.
 After many years of teacher training with Dr. Jack Kornfield she is a new dharma teacher at Spirit Rock Meditation Center.
-Spring is one of the founding members and core teachers at the East Bay Meditation Center and leads the weekly sitting group for people of color.
-Spring is considered a pioneer in bringing mindfulness based healing practices into diverse communities.
-Also considered a curandera, Spring studies indigenous healing practices and works with students individually from around the world.
+Spring was one of the founding members and core teachers at the East Bay Meditation Center.
 She currently leads healing and meditation retreats throughout the United States.
 To contact her directly visit her website at www.SpringWasham.com

 Anushka Fernandopulle has trained in meditation in the Theravada Buddhist tradition for over 20 years in the US and Asia.
 Other influences have been mystics from various cultures and traditions, creative arts, nature, service work, progressive social change movements, and modern urban life.
 Anushka teaches retreats at Spirit Rock Meditation Center, Insight Meditation Society, and around the country.
 She has an MBA and also works as an executive/life coach, facilitator, and organizational development consultant.
 More on her teaching can be found at www.anushkaf.org